Survey Notes, Plats, and Land Records Information

 The BLM currently has four different online systems for searching land records:

-Navigator is your one-stop shop for keyword and geospatial search of BLM data.
+BLM Geospatial Business Platform Hub is your one-stop shop for keyword and geospatial search of BLM data.
 In just minutes you can search our trove of maps and datasets which you can annotate, edit and save with ease.
-Navigator provides a centralized location to discover and access BLMs geospatial data and serves both internal BLM staff as well as the general public.
-Navigator indexes and provides access to geospatial data from project, state and national levels, so everything from small scale projects to national data compilations can be shared internally and externally .
-Future plans include exposure of more web and map services to allow for direct use and analysis of BLM data.
+It provides a centralized location to discover and access BLMs geospatial data and serves both internal BLM staff as well as the general public.
+The BLM Hub indexes and provides access to geospatial data from project, state and national levels, so everything from small scale projects to national data compilations can be shared internally and externally .
+BLM’s Hub launched in 2022 and replaces other prior geospatial data systems including Navigator and the Landscape Approach Data Portal (LADP), consolidating these resources into a one-stop shop for all your geospatial needs.

 - Alaska Spatial Data Management System website (SDMS)